Who Are Ethereum's Main Competitors?

 Since its launch in 2015, Ethereum has been ruling the smart contract blockchain sector.
 And this shouldn't come as a surprise.

-While Bitcoin provides store of value and transactional functionality, Ethereum allows developers to run self-executing digital agreements (smart contracts), create decentralized applications (DApps), as well as ERC-20 tokens on top of the ETH blockchain.
+While Bitcoin provides a store of value and transactional functionality, Ethereum allows developers to run self-executing digital agreements (smart contracts), create decentralized applications (DApps), as well as ERC-20 tokens on top of the ETH blockchain.

 However, while it offers tremendous benefits to developers and end-users as well, Ethereum's main weakness is limited scalability.